A look at the future of the 'transformational' 5280 Trail, which could take a decade to complete

 “We have 100% no concerns that we will get the money,” she said.
 “This vision is very powerful.
 It’s transformational.
 It supports so many varied aspects of our community: visitors, employees, residents.”

 People who live and work on this particular section of 21st are used to these types of transformations: For two months in the summer of 2017, 21st between Larimer and Lawrence closed to traffic and became "The Square on 21st," another one of DDP's projects.
 The Square on 21st was designed to show the potential of the 5280 Trail.
-Since then, the same section of 21st has closed to traffic in order to create a pop-up park during the MLB All-Star Game in 2021, and it hosted this year's Oktoberfest.
+Since then, the same section of 21st has closed to traffic in order to create a pop-up park during the MLB All-Star Game in 2021, and it will also host this year's Oktoberfest.

 What the 21st Street section of the 5280 Trail will look like is still to be determined.
 On August 19, The Department of Transportation and Infrastructure (DOTI) held a public meeting where people could provide feedback on initial concept designs for the area.
 The agency has also issued surveys for people to submit ideas.
 You can read results of the first survey here.